w-frank/garden-website/content/green-manures.md

 * Develop and maintain healthy soil fertility and structure

-Green manures are typically agricultral plants that quickly cover the ground and put on a large amount of leaf.
+Green manures are typically agricultral plants that quickly cover the ground and put on a large amount of leaf in a short space of time.

-Here are 12 plants that make excellent green manures:
+Here are 12 plants to try that make excellent green manures:

 * *Lupinus angustifolius* (Bitter blue lupin)
 * *Medicago lupulina* (Trefoil)